Areas of Study

 Report an Error on this Page

-Early on, Alice George knew she had a passion for helping others.
-Working as a cashier for the Nk’Mip Gas and Convenience Store in Oliver, George met people who needed more assistance than she could offer during her interactions at her workplace.
+While working as a cashier for the Nk’Mip Gas and Convenience Store in Oliver, George often found herself speaking to people who needed more assistance than she could offer.

-Going back to school was hard so George and her husband challenged each other to pursue continuing their educations.
-Once her husband, Edward, had successfully completed his six-month program through Okanagan College, George started looking for educational opportunities for herself.
+While George was initially intimidated by the idea of going back to school, she and her husband challenged each other to pursue continuing their educations.
+After her husband Edward completed his six-month program at the Vernon campus, George started looking for educational opportunities for herself.

-Turns out that finding the right program was the easy part.
-“I noticed the Aboriginal Community Support Worker (ASCW) program and I was really interested in it,” says George.
+“I came across the Aboriginal Community Support Worker (ASCW) program and I was interested in it immediately,” says George.

 “This program was the product of extensive consultation with Aboriginal communities throughout the Interior of B.C. as well as a number of community entities that serve Indigenous peoples in the region,” explains Dr. Dennis Silvestrone, Okanagan College’s Director of Continuing Studies and Corporate Training.
 “The growing need for social and community support workers with a deeper knowledge of the specific challenges facing Indigenous individuals and families prompted us to respond to this training need.”